Administration of Justice Act 1774

-The Administration of Justice Act, or An Act for the Impartial Administration of Justice, also popularly called the Monkey Act and the Murder Act by George Washington, was an Act of the Parliament of Great Britain (14 Geo.
+The Administration of Justice Act 1774 (14 Geo.
 3 c.
-39).
+39), or An Act for the Impartial Administration of Justice, also popularly called the Monkey Act and the Murder Act by George Washington, was an Act of the Parliament of Great Britain.
 It covered the treatment of British officials in the Massachusetts Bay colony and became law on 20 May 1774.

 It was one of several acts (known as the Intolerable Acts) passed by the British government in an effort to keep control of the American colonies.

 History

 By the early 1770s, many citizens living in the British colonies in America were organizing for independence from the British government.

-The Act was created in the aftermath of the Boston Tea Party, when the British government was working to regain control of the colony.
+The act was created in the aftermath of the Boston Tea Party, when the British government was working to regain control of the colony.

 The law was one of the measures (commonly referred to as the Intolerable Acts, the Punitive Acts, or the Coercive Acts by many colonists) that was designed to secure Britain's jurisdiction over the American dominions.
 As such, it is a part of the Grievances of the United States Declaration of Independence.

 The Act was seen by those in America as a final sign that there would be no further negotiations with the British government in London.
 The First Continental Congress met four months later and the American Revolutionary War began less than a year after the Act was passed.